mentaldropouts/Quote-Generation-ML/README.md

 ### 1. Prerequisites

 - Google Colab account
-- [quotes.json](#) file with your quotes and categories

 ### 2. Setup

 #### 2.1.
 Google Drive

-Ensure your `quotes.json` file is uploaded to your Google Drive.
+Upload the files model.py and generate.py into the MyDrive location of your Google Drive(don't place it in a folder)

 #### 2.2.
 Google Colab